|Maths Subject Leader

 Children are scaffolded in different ways to ensure that they can access age related content.
 This can include more time spent on developing and deepening an understanding of concepts through concrete and pictorial representations, before moving onto abstract work.

 Kagan structures are used in lessons to ensure that all pupils actively participate in their learning.
 They provide pupils with the opportunity to recall facts, practice concepts and explain their understanding and thinking to others.

-The EYFS uses the White Rose Reception Guidance as its Scheme of Work, with the aim of developing a secure understanding of early number, which will underpin future learning.
+The EYFS also use Maths No Problem! as its Scheme of Work, with the aim of developing a secure understanding of early number, which will underpin future learning.
 The EYFS learning environment is carefully planned to provide children with opportunities to explore mathematical concepts practically, explaining their understanding and thinking to others.
 There is a focus on securing early mathematical skills and concepts to ensure that children are school ready.

 A typical lesson

 An in Focus task, where the children are introduced to the concepts included on each lesson and the teacher can assess their understanding before modelling.